These General Terms and Conditions have been created in collaboration with K15t GmbH.

 (5) We are not responsible for the quality of the necessary hardware and software on the part of the Customer or for the telecommunications connection between the Customer and our company up to the point of interconnection.

 (6) Delays in performance due to force majeure, e.g. strike or lockout in third companies or in our company (in the latter case, however, only if the labour dispute is lawful), official orders, statutory prohibitions, general disruptions of telecommunications or other circumstances beyond the control of the Customer (hereinafter, “Force Majeure”) or circumstances within the sphere of influence of the Customer, e.g. delay in cooperating, delays by third parties attributable to the Customer, etc., entitle our company to postpone the provision of the services concerned for the duration of the hindrance plus a reasonable start-up period.
-If the force majeure lasts continuously for longer than three months, both parties shall be released from their obligation to perform.
-Our further (statutory) claims or rights, in particular arising from default of acceptance by the Customer, remain unaffected.
+If said event of force majeure continues for more than three months, both parties shall be released from their obligation to perform.
+Our further (statutory) claims or rights, in particular arising from delay of acceptance by the Customer, remain unaffected.

-(7) The provisions of Article 4.2 shall otherwise apply to claims by the Customer for damages or reimbursement of unnecessary expenses in the event that delivery is delayed, or performance is impossible.
+(7) Otherwise the provisions of Article 4.2 shall otherwise apply to claims by the Customer for damages or reimbursement of unnecessary expenses in the event that delivery is delayed, or performance is impossible.

 (1) We undertake to provide the following availability of the Software and Application Data at the point of interconnection.
 The parties agree that availability shall mean the Software and Application Data technical usability at the point of interconnection for use by the Customer.